Sui by Example

 /// The Hero - an outstanding collection of digital art.

-struct Hero has key, store {
+public struct Hero has key, store {

 id: UID,